refuge/refuge.io/blog/_posts/2014-04-08-rcouch-has-a-new-home.md

 be removed on April 15, 2014, don't forget to update your links.
 Only the source related to the [refuge platform](http://refuge.io/learnmore/) will be kept and updated on [https://github.com/refuge](https://github.com/refuge).

+**UPDATE**: repository has been moved transparently using the github features.
+Users will be redirected to the new repositories locations and git will use the new address automatically.